Petra Jaya: Development

-Relatively Petra Jaya is the most developed area in Kuching City North barring areas under DBKU which are south of the Sarawak River.
-It is fairly densely developed in the south or near the river.
-Most of the development in Petra Jaya are residential in nature.
-Commercial developments are few and far in between with scattered blocks of shophouses.
-It is notable that industries except for light small scale ones, are almost absent in Petra Jaya.
+Petra Jaya is the most developed area in Kuching City North, excluding those parts of DBKU situated south of the Sarawak River.
+The southern section, closer to the river, is relatively densely developed, primarily featuring residential neighborhoods.
+Commercial areas are limited, with only a few clusters of shophouses scattered throughout.
+Notably, large-scale industries are almost entirely absent in Petra Jaya, except for a few small-scale, light industrial establishments.

 Transportation

-Petra Jaya is accessible from Kuching City South via Datuk Patinggi Tun Abdul Rahman Yaakub Bridge from Satok and the newly completed Tun Salahuddin Bridge from Pending.
+Petra Jaya is accessible from Kuching City South via Datuk Patinggi Haji Abdul Rahman Bridge from Satok and the newly completed Tun Salahuddin Bridge from Pending.
 Alternative access is via the Bako Causeway or Jalan Matang-Batu Kawa.
 Petra Jaya typical low density characteristic of a suburb has caused residents to be heavily reliant on cars because public transportation is quite poor in this part of Kuching.